Logarithmic kinetics and bundling in physical networks

-\underline{\emph{Discussions}}--- We have introduced a minimal non-equilibrium model for bundle formation in physical networks modeled as random sequential packings of elongated hard-core $3D$ links.
-Despite its simplicity, this model features rich dynamics, characterized by long-lived yet unstable regimes of logarithmic growth, kinetic instabilities and spontaneous bundle formation.
-Remarkably, these phenomena persist when we constrain the links by hard-core boundaries with a prescribed shape, as shown in Fig.~\ref{figbund:E3} in the \textsc{SM} for link packings in cubic (Figs.~\ref{figbund:E3}\textbf{a}--\textbf{e}) and cylindrical boxes (Figs.~\ref{figbund:E3}\textbf{f}--\textbf{k}).
-Despite certain interesting differences (caption, Fig.~\ref{figbund:E3}), we track the origin of these similarities in the very large aspect ratio of the deposited particles.
-In other words, it is the elongated nature of the $3D$ links that underlies the large number of conflicts experienced during their deposition---since $\overline{\mathcal{C}}_\lambda(t)=\lambda m_r\mathcal{N}_\lambda(t)$ for $t\gtrsim\tau_p$, where $\mathcal{N}_\lambda(t)$ grows as in Eq.~\eqref{eq:bund1} (see Fig.~\ref{figbund:2}\textbf{a} and \textsc{SM}, \textsc{S.2} for details)---an aspect that makes their random packing as arduous as if these $3D$ particles had, effectively, a much higher dimension.
-In this perspective, the bundling phenomenon could be understood as due to the activation of intense (effectively, high-dimensional) depletion forces in low-dimensional out-of-equilibrium packings.
-This is an intriguing direction that is worth of future attention, bearing strong analogies with glass formers~\cite{nowak1998density, gotze2002logarithmic} and other kinetically constrained systems.
-In this regard, it would be desirable to understand how the onset of saturation depends on the geometry of the random $3D$ link packings.
-Furthermore, we expect that generalizations of our null model, obtained by e.g.\ relaxing its bipartite anchoring, adopting curvilinear links and/or enabling equilibration steps e.g.\ by molecular dynamics~\cite{krauth2006statistical}, will provide fruitful venues for developing mathematically tractable models of physical networks with increasingly realistic features.
+Despite some intriguing differences (caption, Fig.~\ref{figbund:E3}), we attribute these similarities to the strong elongation of the links and the 3D nature of the problem (see also Table~\ref{tabund:1}), whose interplay lies at the heart of their long-lived logarithmic sequential packing.
+In Sec.~\textsc{S.7} of the SM, in particular, we show that the logarithmic growth persists for an even longer lifetime (Fig.~\ref{figbund:S7}, SM) when relaxing the bipartite constraint of the model.
+We expect this to be a general phenomenon extending to LPNs, with potential implications for the non-equilibrium assembly of ``{\em bird-nest}'' materials~\cite{weiner2020mechanics} and nest-like packings~\cite{bhosale2022micromechanical} made by carbon or semiconductor nano-rods~\cite{jia2014couples}.
+This is an intriguing direction for future research, bearing analogies with glass formers~\cite{nowak1998density, gotze2002logarithmic} and other kinetically constrained systems.
+In this regard, it would be desirable to understand how the onset of saturation depends on the geometry of the random link packings.
+Furthermore, we expect that generalizations of our null model, obtained by e.g.\ relaxing the rigidity of the links via curvilinear fibers and/or by enabling equilibration steps e.g.\ by molecular dynamics~\cite{krauth2006statistical}, will provide fruitful venues for developing mathematically tractable models of physical networks with increasingly realistic features.

 \emph{\underline{Acknowledgments}}--- This research was funded by ERC grant No.\ 810115-DYNASNET.
 B.R.\ acknowledges partial funds from NKFI-FK-142124 of NKFI (National Research, Development and Innovation Office).